Counseling and Supervision - Ph.D.

 Degree Details

-The Ph.D. program in Counseling and Supervision seeks to prepare and enhance students’ capacity for skill development and critical thinking as they go on to become clinicians, supervisors, educators, advocates, scholars, leaders, and program evaluators within the counseling profession.
-Faculty emphasize a dynamic and collaborative learning environment, leading students to actualize their potential through an infusion of scholarship and real-world problem solving.
+The doctoral program in Counseling and Supervision prepares and enhances our candidates’ capacity for skill development and critical thinking as graduates become career clinicians, supervisors, educators, advocates, scholars, leaders, and program evaluators within the counseling profession.
+We emphasize a dynamic and collaborative learning environment through an infusion of scholarship and real-world problem solving.

-The degree consists of a minimum of 48 credit hours with experiential components, including a 100-hour clinical practicum, 600-hour internship, and dissertation research.
-Accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Ph.D. consists of a minimum of 48 credit hours of advanced coursework, a 100-hour clinical practicum, a 600-hour internship, and dissertation research.
+The program is offered as an annual fall admission cohort.
+Nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Degree